smartdevicelink/sdl_core_guides/docs/Developer Documentation/ResumeController/index.md

 ```

 `ProcessResumption` will send appropriate HMI requests, and change internal SDL state according to provided `resumption_data`.
-All HMI responses will be transferred to `subscriber`.
+All HMI responses will be transferred to `ResumptionDataProcessor`

 Example from SDLWaypointAppExtension: